How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 Here are the key items that should be included in every business plan:

-The next decision is whether to focus on a particular small business niche or offer services to all small businesses.
+The next decision is whether to focus on a particular small business niche or to offer services to all small businesses.
 It’s much easier to become an expert in accounting for a particular business niche than for all businesses in general.

 You should decide what services your bookkeeping business will initially offer.
-You might add more later, but knowing your initial offerings are important so that you can choose the right certifications and software.
-Here are some of the common services offered by bookkeeping businesses:
+You might add more later, but knowing your initial offerings is important so that you can choose the right certifications and software.

 - Basic bookkeeping: Basic bookkeeping usually includes entering banking transactions, classifying payments, and reconciling bank statements.
 The result is typically a basic set of financial statements at the end of each month.